Indiana’s New Career Pathway

 • Melina Kennedy, CEO, Central Indiana Corporate Partnership

-• Chris Lowery, Commissioner of Indiana Commissioner for Higher Education
+• Chris Lowery, Commissioner of Indiana Commission for Higher Education

 • Matt Mindrum, President & CEO, Indy Chamber

-• Dennis Murphy, President & CEO, IU Health
+• Dennis Murphy, President & CEO, Indiana University Health

 • Mario Rodriguez, Executive Director, Indianapolis Airport Authority